Opinion | Trump’s latest Supreme Court spin unmasks the GOP’s vile game

 But this argument falls apart under scrutiny.
 First, as William Saletan documents, McConnell’s repeated justifications for inaction in 2016 were largely focused on the idea that the American people would be disenfranchised if they didn’t get to choose who nominated the next justice, i.e., the president.

-And so, even if the Senate is controlled by the same party, by McConnell’s own lights it should still be seen as disenfranchising to the American people if it confirms Trump’s nominee rather than letting the American people decide in this election who gets to pick that nominee.
+And so, even if the Senate is controlled by the same party, by McConnell’s own lights it should still be seen as disenfranchising to the American people if the Senate confirms Trump’s nominee rather than letting the American people decide in this election who gets to pick that nominee.

 But, suddenly, this solicitude for the American people has vanished.
 What’s the real difference here?
 That they might elect a Democrat.